Tundra Space

 Summary

-To investigate the mechanism and efficacy of a novel repetitive transcranial magnetic stimulation (rTMS) intervention model with paired medial prefrontal cortex (mPFC) -cerebellar pulses on methamphetamine use in patients and to develop a novel physiotherapeutic intervention to optimise the treatment and management of addicted patients.
+To investigate the mechanism and efficacy of a novel repetitive transcranial magnetic stimulation (rTMS) intervention model with paired cerebellar-medial prefrontal cortex (mPFC) pulses on methamphetamine use disorder patients and to develop a novel physiotherapeutic intervention to optimise the treatment and management.

 Key Details